AlexanderSWilliams/Anti-IP-License/README.md

 **Public Requirement**

-If You own IP to a Public Restricted object, then Your permissions Require You to Publicly License Your rights including the Restricted object.
+If You own IP to a Public/Commercial Restricted object, then Your permissions Require You to Publicly License Your rights including the Restricted object.

 **Judicial Remedy**